3D render of a Ranch house designed by Cedreo

 8. Chief Architect

-Overview: Chief Architect is perhaps the best CAD software for home design and commercial design — both indoor and outdoor.
+Overview: Chief Architect is one of the best CAD software programs designed for advanced custom home design and light commercial design.
 The platform allows you to create 2D floor plans, 3D models, and even generate a materials list as you go.
-The cost of this software, however, may be too much for independent contractors or small firms.

 Key Features: